Celebrating Twelve Years Online

 Regardless of the build location, we have seen excellent results via NC cutting.
 It is highly accurate and saves the builder a substantial amount of time.
 In metal, we observe the fabrication hours saved by the builder to be on average around three times the NC cut file development hours.

-For an amateur or first-time builder, the amount of time saved with all pre-cut parts is much greater, since there will be no lofting, no pattern making, no cutting, and no worrying about those steps.
+For an amateur or first-time builder, the amount of time saved with all pre-cut parts is vastly greater, since there will be no lofting, no pattern making, no cutting, and... no worrying about each of those steps!

 NC cutting can also be used to reduce construction labor on fiberglass boats, where NC cutting will be used for pre-cutting the mould parts.
 For a chine vessel, this is very much as above, except the structure that is being pre-cut is that of the mould.
-For a rounded vessel, the computer model of the hull shape is used directly to drive a 5-axis router, which carves either a one-off mould, or which can be just as easily used to create a plug from which a permanent mould can be made.
+For a rounded vessel, the computer model of the hull shape can be directly used to drive a 5-axis router, which carves either a one-off mould, or to create a plug from which a permanent mould can be made.

 More information on the benefits of NC cutting can be found within our CAD Design Stream article and the other articles linked from there.
 There you'll find several good images of the actual process of developing a design and detailing it for NC cutting.